hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1430
 We see porpoises in the water.
 "Hello friends, it's been too long."
 They came for a quick bow-riding session, guiding us eastward.
 Conditions are good.
 The wind is coming out of the southwest at a moderate breeze, with Pino gliding at 8 kn.
 For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased the night before.
 Not cooking on the first day is nice, neither of us are sea sick, but going below may trigger it.
 We stay outside instead, enjoying the good wind, weather and sun.

-Devine is reading *The Mushrooom at the End of the World* by Anna Tsing, while I steer us east.
+Devine is reading *The Mushroom at the End of the World* by Anna Tsing, while I steer us east.
 We tried hailing our friends on Robusta on the VHF, but got no answer, either they're too far or their radio isn't on.

 ##### 1700
 The wind rises to a fresh breeze.
 We slip into our oil skins as we don't want to wet our clothes.
 We won't be doing laundry in this trip, so keeping clothes dry is crucial.